larryaasen/upgrader/README.md

 The UI comes in two flavors: alert or card.
 The [UpgradeAlert](#alert-example) class is used to display the popup alert prompt, and the [UpgradeCard](#card-example) class is used to display the inline material design card.

+The text displayed in the upgrader package is localized in English and Spanish, and supports customization.

 ## Alert Example